kmdelahooke/Effaced_fronds/README.md

 "surface_data_processing.R" takes a folder of .csv surface datasets and window coordinates, partitions taxa into 'well-preserved' and 'effaced' specimens and creates spatstat point patterns for future analysis.
+Use instead "surface_data_read.R" when using the pre-partitioned data available on this repository.

 Possible causes of effacement are tested in the following scripts:
 Post-fossilisation processes: 'erosion.R'